A travel manager’s guide to NDC

 After years of waiting IATA’s NDC booking capability is real.
-Mark Frary’s guide will answer all your questions...
+Travel and technology journalist Mark Frary’s guide will answer all your questions...

 NDC (or New Distribution Capability) is a standard developed by IATA to facilitate communication and trade in travel.
 The idea is that everyone, airlines, travel management companies and self-booking tool providers, involved in the business of distributing content – such as airline seats and fares – are all talking the same (technical) language and are using the same syntax to exchange messages on shopping and booking components of travel.